Stephen Fry (English actor, comedian and writer)

 Wikipedia

-Fry is also known for his work in theatre.
-In 1984, he adapted Me and My Girl for the West End where it ran for eight years and received two Laurence Olivier Awards.
+Fry is known for his work in theatre.
+In 1984, he adapted Me and My Girl for the West End, where it ran for eight years and received two Laurence Olivier Awards.
 After it transferred to Broadway, he received a Tony Award nomination.
-In 2012 he played Malvolio in Twelfth Night at Shakespeare's Globe.
-The production was then taken to the West End before transferring to Broadway where he received a nomination for a Tony Award for Best Featured Actor in a Play.
+In 2012, Fry played Malvolio in Twelfth Night at Shakespeare's Globe.
+The production was then taken to the West End, before transferring to Broadway, where he received a nomination for a Tony Award for Best Featured Actor in a Play.

 Editions